evryn/laraberg-vue/README.md

 })
 ```

 You can pass other [Laraberg options](https://github.com/VanOns/laraberg#configuration-options) too.
 It's also possible to easily register your custom blocks.
-See [Laraberg Vue Example](https://github.com/evryn/laraberg-vue-example) project to advanced usage.
+See [Laraberg Vue Example](https://github.com/evryn/laraberg-vue-example) project for advanced usage.

 Now, use it in your template: